 Two common causes of lower back and upper buttock pain

 The lumbar region and buttocks are both complex structures, and their close proximity means feeling pain in one of them can lead to pain in the other.
-Physical therapists are well- versed in musculoskeletal disorders that can cause pain in these areas.
-A few of the disorders that can do so include:
+Physical therapists are well versed in musculoskeletal disorders that can cause pain in these areas, including:

 - Sciatica — The sciatic nerves run from the lower back, through the buttocks and down the back of the legs.
 Sciatica occurs when one of these nerves is pinched or irritated.
 The most common symptom of this condition is sharp or shocklike pain.
 This pain often starts in the lumbar region and radiates into the buttocks and legs.

 - Sacroiliitis — This condition affects the sacroiliac joints that connect your pelvis to your lower spine.
-Sacroiliitis occurs when these joints become inflamed.
-The pain it causes is most often felt in the buttocks and lumbar region.
+Sacroiliitis occurs when these joints become inflamed; the pain it causes is most often felt in the buttocks and lumbar region.
 Sacroiliitis pain may get worse if you stand for long periods, bear more weight on one leg, climb stairs or run.

 How can physical therapists address lower back and upper buttock pain?